matrix-construct/construct/README.md

 ### Getting Started

-1. At this phase of development the best thing to do is pull the master branch and use the latest head.
+1. `git clone https://github.com/matrix-construct/construct`.
+The latest commit on the master branch should be tagged for release.
+Please checkout the latest tag to be sure; in case of serious regression, we may delete a tag until it is fixed.

 2. See the [BUILD](https://github.com/matrix-construct/construct/wiki/BUILD) instructions to compile Construct from source.